Are you a carer?

 Together, you can then decide what kind of information or support might suit you best and review things as you go along.
 This could include:

-- Help to access a Carers Assessment to see if there’s any help that you might be entitled to
+- Help to access an Adult Carer Support Plan to see if there’s any help that you might be entitled to

 - Help with writing letters and filling in forms; or accompanying you to meetings

-- Help to access welfare benefits and grants
+- Help to access welfare benefits and grants, such as Carer’s Allowance or Attendance Allowance

 - Help to access a short break